elixirschool/elixirschool/en/lessons/specifics/plug.md

 ## Adding Another Plug

-It is common to create Plugs to intercept all requests or a subset of requests, to handle common request handling logic.
+It is common to use more than one plug in a given web application, each of which is dedicated to its own responsibility.
+For example, we might have a plug that handles routing, a plug that validates incoming web requests, a plug that authenticates incoming requests, etc. In this section, we'll define a plug to verify incoming requests parameters and we'll teach our application to use _both_ of our plugs--the router and the validation plug.

-For this example we'll create a Plug to verify whether or not the request has some set of required parameters.
+We want to create a Plug that verifies whether or not the request has some set of required parameters.
 By implementing our validation in a Plug we can be assured that only valid requests will make it through to our application.
 We will expect our Plug to be initialized with two options: `:paths` and `:fields`.
 These will represent the paths we apply our logic to and which fields to require.